Blushock/Staff/README.md

 ## Welcoming
 Welcome new troops into the server, and get them set up with CPR Accounts, if they don't already have them.

+# Events
+Responsibilites pertaining to events.

+## Hype
+For most events, start hyping an hour before at the earliest.
+If it is really important, Leaders will tell you to hype it beforehand.

+## DM Reminds
+A Trusted Staff or above will send out a list two and a half hours before the event.
+You can choose to remind people who reacted or Private First Classes who are online.

+### Reacts
+Go to the respective event and DM all people, outside of Staff, who match your assigned letter(s) and/or character(s).

+### Online DMs
+Go to main chat, and DM all PFC's with your assigned character(s).
+Use the message provided in the DM Remind list.

 # Game Divisions
 Join these to host events for various games.
 You may only join two divisions, with limited exceptions.